Enfield - Blair Athol

 The level of general health in Enfield - Blair Athol is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Enfield - Blair Athol shows better-than-average health outcomes with low prevalence of common health conditions among its general population.
-However, among older and at-risk cohorts, the prevalence is higher than the national average.
+Enfield - Blair Athol shows better-than-average health outcomes with low prevalence of common conditions among its general population, but higher rates are seen among older and at-risk cohorts compared to national averages.
+Private health cover is very low in the area, at approximately 48% of the total population (~13,383 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health